jessecambon/tidygeocoder-joss/paper.md

 # Challenges in Geocoding

 Tidygeocoder was created to remove obstacles that can make geocoding time-consuming and challenging.
 The first challenge in geocoding is to construct an API query to a geocoding service.
 However, the APIs of geocoding services differ greatly.
-For instance, the Nominatim service, which is based on OpenStreetMap data [@OSM:2017], has separate city, state, country, postal code, and county parameters that can be used to specify components of an address.
+For instance, the Nominatim service, a geocoding service used by OpenStreetMap [@OSM:2017], has separate city, state, country, postal code, and county parameters that can be used to specify components of an address.
 Other services such as Google only use a single address parameter to construct queries.

 Additionally, the API parameter names are not standardized between services.
 The single-line address parameter for Nominatim is `“q”` (for query) while for Google it is named `“address”`.
 Some services such MapBox and TomTom use a non-standard query string format, which requires a different approach to constructing a query.
 Also, the same service can require a different API query and return output data in a different format depending on whether one input is given ("single input geocoding") or multiple inputs are given ("batch geocoding").